 Web dashboard, when clicking "Declare incident"

 It is important to realise that having now enabled incident types, selecting a type is mandatory whenever creating new incidents.
-And that once selected, it is not possible to change the incident type.

 Here's an example of the Slack app when declaring an incident:

 For triage incidents that are auto-created, such as those we create from PagerDuty integrations, we won't select a type right away.

 Once you accept a triage incident, you'll be asked to select the type and fill in any associated custom fields.